 As inlet chemistry changes, an ion-specific sensor in communication with the RO system can adjust brine volume and recovery on the fly.
 If, for example, a chemical softening system was employed, an ion specific sensor can optimize chemical consumption, while protecting the membranes.
 ScaleSense can behave as a “virtual anti-scalant”, providing dynamic recovery control, to get the best out of RO and softening processes while protecting membranes.

 Application Case 2: Mining and Industrial Wastewaters

 Some industrial or mining facilities may need to reduce sulfates in discharges.
 Continuous monitoring enables better decisions with data.
 If treatment is required, hydraulic capacity can be minimized and cost saved by treating and blending, in an automated fashion to always meet the discharge limit.
-For example, in a sulfate process which uses nanofiltration, a sensor could maximise recovery; or alternatively in a barium precipitation system the chemical costs can be minimized by knowing sulfate concentrations and dosing accordingly.
+For example, in a sulfate process that uses nanofiltration, a sensor could maximize recovery; alternatively, in a barium precipitation system, the chemical costs can be minimized by knowing sulfate concentrations and dosing accordingly.

 Application Case 3: Cooling Tower Blowdown Reduction

 The vast majority of freshwater used in all of industry passes through cooling towers, which are widely used in processes such as thermoelectric power generation (coal, oil, natural gas, nuclear, etc.).
 One of the greatest opportunities to reduce freshwater consumption is by optimizing cooling tower function.